 In the course of our reporting, we will consistently:

 ● Identify our organization and ourselves fully and avoid false representations of any kind to any source.

-● Notify all sources before electronically recording any interview or conversation except in extraordinary cases authorized by the Managing Editor and Editor.
+● Obtain consent from all parties before electronically recording any interview or conversation except in extraordinary cases authorized by the Managing Editor and Editor.
 If a source refuses to be taped, that must be honored; no recordings are to be made without consent.

 ● Respect the individual’s right to privacy. inewsource will never manipulate or barter private, personal, health, financial or other extraneous information in the course of preparing its reports.

 ● Any source we describe or write about in any significant manner must be contacted.
 The employee should document all efforts to contact the source, and if unsuccessful, should summarize these efforts at contact in the body of his/her writing.

 In addition, inewsource follows the Code of Ethics of the Society of Professional Journalists.
 The latest version, revised in 2014, can be found here.

 Our organization retains full authority over editorial content to protect the best journalistic and business interests of our organization.
 We will maintain a firewall between news coverage decisions and sources of all revenue.
 Acceptance of financial support does not constitute implied or actual endorsement of donors or their products, services or opinions.